sosise/sosise-docs/documentation/session.md

 Sosise ships with a variety of session backends that are accessed through an expressive, unified API.
 Support for popular backends such as File, Memory, if you need more, please let me know.

 ## Configuration
 Your application's session configuration file is stored at `src/config/session.ts`.
 Be sure to review the options available to you in this file.
 By default, Sosise is configured to use the file session driver, which will work well for many applications.

+> Please note that sessions are disabled by default, enable it in `src/config/session.ts`

 ## Retrieving All Session Data
 If you would like to retrieve all the data in the session: